bbcf/bbcflib/README.md

 the Bioinformatics and Biostatistics Core Facility˘(BBCF) at the EPFL.

 bbcflib is released under the GNU General Public License 3.0.
-A copy of this license is in the LICENSE file.
+A copy of this license is in the LICENSE.txt file.

 Installation
 ============